snowplow-archive/snowplow.github.com/_posts/2013-02-20-transferring-data-from-s3-to-redshift-at-the-command-line.md

 ---
 layout: post
-shortenedlink: Bulk loading data from Amazon S3 into Redshift at the command line
 title: Bulk loading data from Amazon S3 into Redshift at the command line
 tags: [Redshift, ETL]
 author: Yali